 The whole set can be downloaded as a .zip file from the website.

 The .stl files carry a Creative Commons By Attribution/Noncommercial/Share Alike v3.0 license.

 Note that the .stl files are in inches, not mm.
 Double-check the settings of your 3D printer before fabbing!

-A handy, all-in-one cheatsheet for Linux and UNIX environmetns.
-If you need to look up in a hurry how to do something fiddly, this is a good place to check first.
+A handy, all-in-one cheatsheet for Linux and UNIX environments.
+If you need to look up how to do something fiddly, this is a good place to look first.